zype/zype-apple-tv/README.md

 Want to learn more about Zype’s solutions for OTT apps, video streaming and playout?
 Visit our [website](http://www.zype.com/).

-# Zype Apple TV SDK
+# Zype's Apple TV SDK

-This SDK allows you to set up an eye-catching, easy to use Apple TV video streaming app integrated with the Zype platform with minimal coding and configuration.
-The app is built with Swift 3.0 and Zype API.
-With minimal setup you can have your Apple TV up and running.
+This legacy open source app template is no longer supported by Zype.
+If you are looking to build streaming applications for OTT, we recommend using [Zype Apps Creator](https://www.zype.com/product/apps-creator) for the latest app building features and functionality.

 ## Supported Features